Sciatica and leg pain

 - Muscle weakness

-There are a variety of conditions that can cause compression of the sciatic nerve, including spinal stenosis, bone spurs, a bulging disc or herniated disc or other degenerative spine conditions.
-These problems usually develop due to the natural aging process, but traumatic injury can also cause the sciatic nerve to become pinched.
+There are a variety of issues that can cause compression of the sciatic nerve, including spinal stenosis, bone spurs, a bulging or herniated disc or other degenerative spine conditions.
+Traumatic injury, repetitive motion injury and pregnancy can also cause the sciatic nerve to become pinched.

 Possible treatments for sciatica, leg pain, and other symptoms

 If this is the situation you’re faced with, contact Laser Spine Institute today.
-Our skilled surgeons perform a variety of minimally invasive spine surgeries that reduce the risks and avoid the lengthy hospital stays that go with traditional open spine surgeries.
+Our highly skilled surgeons perform a range of minimally invasive spine surgeries that reduce the risks and avoid the lengthy hospital stays that go with traditional open spine surgeries.^

 Some patients may be recommended for our minimally invasive decompression surgery, which removes a small piece of the damaged disc, joint or bone that is pressing against the sciatic nerve.
-For highly degenerative conditions requiring spinal fusion, we perform minimally invasive stabilization procedures that are a safer and more precise alternative to open fusions.
-Instead of the large incision and heavy metal hardware used in traditional spine fusion, our minimally invasive stabilization only requires a small incision and an artificial disc and/or bone grafts.
+For more severe cases requiring spinal fusion, we perform minimally invasive stabilization procedures that are an outpatient alternative to traditional open fusions.

-To find out if you are a candidate for our minimally invasive spine surgery, contact Laser Spine Institute today and ask for a review of your MRI report or CT scan.
+To find out if you are a candidate for our minimally invasive spine surgery, contact Laser Spine Institute today and ask for a free review of your MRI or CT scan.*